 The Flatglass Business organized a competition entitled “Mirror and Space.”

 Trakya Otocam Plant was commissioned, producing the first laminated windscreen.

 Paşabahçe began centrifugally moulded production using a fully automated machine made in Turkey.

 Mersin Maden plant was incorporated into Camiş Madencilik and began production.

 Kırklareli Cam Sanayii AŞ and Paşabahçe Tic.Ltd. Şti. were incorporated into Paşabahçe Cam Sanayii AŞ and Paşabahçe’s automatic glassware production at Beykoz, Kırklareli, and Mersin plants as well as the marketing and sales activities were brought together under the same roof.

 The Kırklareli Plant began automatic production using carbon moulds.

-The Georgian Mina Plant acquired as part of the privatization efforts was commissioned with a capacity of 20,000 tons/year.
+The Georgian Mina plant was acquired as part of privatization efforts, as Şişecam's first foreign investment; the facility was commissioned to produce glass packaging with a capacity of 20,000 tons/year.

 Oxyvit Kimya Sanayii AŞ began production and made its first export.